 Faculty

-Dr. John Franklin, Interim Director of Bands
+Dr. Darrell Brown, Director of Bands

 Conductor, Wind Ensemble